vanthemilton/final-project-next-book-list/README.md

-# final-project-next-book-list
+# Next Book List
-A book list app using the Goodreads API
+A book list andriod app using the Goodreads API.
+Contains lists and CRUD operations for books a user is interested in reading and has read before.